Creating a firm foundation: The benefits of starting education early

 At St Margaret’s the nursery children lie at the heart of our school and they love interacting with the older children and teachers, they eat lunch with pre-prep and join assemblies.
 This helps our children experience the broader collegiate ethos which ultimately helps them assimilate into the school and formal education more easily.

-Our Head of Nursery, Mrs Raby has some top tips for preparing your child for starting nursery:
+Nursery Co-ordinator, Mrs Raby has some top tips for preparing your child for starting nursery:

 Introduce the uniform.
 Show your child what they will be wearing and let them try it on before their first day.